 - Myoclonus or involuntary muscle twitching

-Substance abuse involving trazodone also largely affects the nervous system, leading to symptoms that could incapacitate the person periodically or for long periods of time, depending on the severity.
-The sleep-related effects of trazodone are peculiar in that some find it difficult to get decent rest because of insomnia caused by it, while others enter a coma-like state and are unable to regain consciousness.
+Trazodone abuse also largely affects the nervous system, leading to symptoms that could hinder the person periodically or for long periods, depending on the severity.
+The sleep-related effects of trazodone are peculiar in that some find it difficult to get decent rest because of insomnia caused by it.
+In contrast, others enter a coma-like state and cannot regain consciousness.

-Some also lose their motor control or ability to focus due to dizziness or drowsiness from trazodone, and this becomes a serious danger when the person happens to be driving or operating heavy equipment.
+Some also lose their motor control or ability to focus due to dizziness or drowsiness from trazodone, which becomes a danger when the person is driving or operating heavy equipment.
 This not only makes them a threat to themselves but to others as well.

 - Stomach pains